top of page

 2. Seapoint

 I love when a startup screams to its audience from the rooftops.
-It's like that hero in the rom com leaving it all on the line.
+It's like that hero in the Hollywood rom-com leaving their heart all on the line.

 Unlike millions of marketing headlines, Seapoint's isn't just homepage fodder.
 Something to be cut or replaced when the marketing seasons change.
 It's their forever positioning: the same message that can be found in all of Seapoint's marketing, on every channel, for every customer.